1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

     6. golf (U)
     7. banana (C)
     8. rice (U)
     9. song (C)
     10. minute (C)
     11. music (U)
     12. flower (U)
     13. money (U)
     14. ship (C)
     15. advice (C)
     16. love (U)
     17. furniture (U)
     18. electricity (U)
     19. water (U)
     20. meal (U)

-- **II.
+**II.
 Complete the sentences, using one of the following words.
 Use a/an where necessary. (accident apple milk coat sugar key electricity sand luck cheese blood letter moment music interview)**
     1. It wasn’t your fault.
 It was *an accident.*
     2. You’d better drink hot *milk* before going to bed.
     3. I couldn’t get into the house because I didn’t have ***a key***.
     4. Do you take ***sugar*** in your tea?
     5. The heart pumps ***blood*** through the body.
     6. John has got ***an interview*** for job tomorrow morning.
     7. I didn’t phone you.
 I wrote ***a letter*** instead.
     8. I’m not ready yet.
 Can you wait ***a moment*** , please?
     9. It’s very warm today.
-Why are you wearing a coat?
+Why are you wearing a coat
     10. Good luck in your new job.
     11. Listen!
 Can you hear the music ?
     12. Power station produce the electricity.
     13. Are you hungry?
 Would you like an apple ?
     14. Is there cheese in this soup?
     15. Wait!
 There’s sand in my shoes.

 **III.
 Complete the postcard.
 Choose the correct form.**
             The island is very peaceful.
 (0) Life/ A-life is good here.
 Everybody moves at a nice slow pace.
-People

-have (1) time/ a time to stop and talk.
+People have (1) time/ a time to stop and talk.
 It’s (2) experience/ an experience I won’t forget a long time.
-There

-aren’t many shops, so I can’t spend all my money, although I did buy (3) painting/ a painting yesterday.
+There aren’t many shops, so I can’t spend all my money, although I did buy (3) painting/ a painting yesterday.
             Now I’m sitting on the beach reading (4) paper/ a paper.
-The hotel breakfast is so enormous that I don’t

-need to have lunch.
+The hotel breakfast is so enormous that I don’t need to have lunch.
 I’ve just brought (5) orange/ an orange with me to eat later.
-I’ve been trying all the

-different (6) fruit/ fruits grown in this part of the world, and they’re all delicious.
+I’ve been trying all the different (6) fruit/ fruits grown in this part of the world, and they’re all delicious.

 ### IV.
 Which of the underlined part of these sentences is correct?**
 1. Did you hear neise/ a noise iust now?